A logo is a brand’s essence compressed into a creative and unique symbol

-Different elements of a logo design should be linked in a way that they seem a part of the same logo.
-Harmony gives a sense of visual relationship among the elements; linking shapes, lines, text, and other elements will make your logo design more appealing and complete.
+Different elements of a logo design should be linked so that they seem a part of the same logo.
+Harmony gives a sense of visual relationship among the components; linking shapes, lines, text, and other factors will make your logo design more appealing and complete.

 Fonts will take your brand logo to the front!

 Fonts are more than just a typeface; they have the power to alter the perception of a viewer.
-A creative logo design agency often takes a leap of faith and experiments with different types of typefaces.
+As a result, a creative logo design agency often takes a leap of faith and experiments with different types of typefaces.

 A font’s shape alters the tone of the message; a message written using Helvetica will be perceived differently than the same message written in Times New Roman.
-In simple words, your font is the tone of your written message; you may sound casual or serious depending on the font you choose.
+In simple words, your font is the tone of your written notice; you may sound casual or severe depending on the font you choose.